MANIBHARATHIBASKARAN/POWER-BI-Nifty-50-Last-5-yrs-Returns-/README.md

 # POWER-BI-Nifty-50-Last-5-yrs-Returns-

-# NIFTY 50 Last 10 Years Data Analysis

 # Project Overview
-This project focuses on analyzing the performance of the **NIFTY 50** index over the past 10 years using data visualization tools.
+This project focuses on analyzing the performance of the **NIFTY 50** index over the past 5 years using data visualization tools.
 The data includes key stock market metrics, which are analyzed and visualized using **Power BI**.

 #### Steps Involved:

 1. **Data Collection**:
-   I created an **Excel sheet** with 10 years of historical data for the NIFTY 50 index.
+   I created an **Excel sheet** with 5 years of historical data for the NIFTY 50 index.
 The dataset includes the following columns:
    - **Date**: The specific trading date.
    - **Open**: The stock index value at the start of the trading day.
    - **High**: The highest value reached during the day.